flashbots/mev-boost-relay/docs/docs/202230614-postgres-database-migration-guide.md

 `active-sessions.sql`

-Helps to track current sessions to old/new instance (e.g. to make sure that all writing services are indeed migrated).
+Helps to track current sessions to old/new instance (to make sure that all writing services are indeed migrated).

 ```sql
 select